zyairelai/futures-hero/README.md

-# leverage-bot
+# futures-omax
-Leverage Trading Bot on Binance Futures.
+Leverage Trading Automation on Binance Futures.

+# DISCLAIMER
+This automation software is purely handcoded by me @zyairelai from scratch with my personal manual trading strategy.
+Kindly provide feedback if you are using my repository, as well as if you are changing my code and help me with improvements.
+Distribution of the software is allowed.
+However, SELLING is NOT allowed.

 ## 1. Environment Setup
 Paste the following into your Default Shell